 The fifth and final differentiator of Lean Change lies in the fundamental premise of how change happens.
 In traditional approaches, people believe that change happens when senior authority figures lead people to a new way of operating.
 The Lean Change approach sees change as a social movement; a viral effect ignited by leaders potentially anywhere in the organisation.

 The basic paradigm for traditional change programmes goes something like:

 - Senior executive identifies an issue or set of issues.

 - Senior executive secures budget and resources to ‘implement change’.

 - Change team create vision, scope and plan to drive through the changes.

 Lean Change turns the paradigm of centrally managed change on its head.
 In Lean Change, the approach looks more like:

 - Change agents scan the landscape for emergent responses to issues in the organisation; the ‘loan nuts’ and their ‘first followers’ trying something new.

 - Change agents work with these activists, or provide spaces for theses activist to emerge.
 They seek to amplify their impact and accelerate the change through further experimentation.

 Here we see the role of the change agent not principally as a designer and a planner, although this might be part of their job.
 Rather, we see the change agent as a scanner, an enabler and a protector of disruptors.
-Their second, equally important role, is to work with those being disrupted.
-As George Koenigsaecker puts it in his book ‘Leading the Lean Enterprise Transformation’:

 In conclusion, Lean Change is a co-creation-led, responsive and experimental approach to change.
 It sees change as a social movement.